rbnhmll/vue-workshop/vueJS_workshop.md

   ...
 ```

+> **Note** ☝
-> ☝ Note: Notice that we can reference the property on the data object directly, without having to reference the main `app` object, like `app.data.searchingMessage`.
+> Notice that we can reference the property on the data object directly, without having to reference the main `app` object, like `app.data.searchingMessage`.

 ### Vue Directives (and arguments)